Christ at the Center

-Lancaster Mennonite School believes that the key to a Christian education is having Christ at the center of all learning and activities, not as an add-on in the curriculum.
+We believe that the key to a Christian education is having Christ at the center of all learning, not as an add-on in the curriculum.
 Spiritual life involves every activity of the school, and teachers integrate a Christian perspective into all subject areas.

-While taking a holistic view of spirituality, the school offers many specific and intentional activities to highlight the spiritual dimension of life.
+While taking a holistic view of spirituality, we offer many specific and intentional activities to highlight the spiritual dimension of life.

 - Elementary students receive daily Bible instruction using the Journeys with God Bible curriculum and attend a weekly chapel service at their level of understanding.